yegor256/blog/_drafts/_lists.md

 Iterable<Double> probes;
 {% endhighlight %}

-Now we need to show only the first 10 of them, ignoring zeros and ones, and rescaling them to `(0..100)`.
+Now, we need to show only the first 10 of them, ignoring zeros and ones, and rescaling them to `(0..100)`.
 Sounds like an easy task, right?
 There are three ways to do it: procedural, object-oriented, and the Java&nbsp;8 way.
-Let's start with the procedural one:
+Let's start with the procedural way:

 {% highlight java %}
 int pos = 0;